mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `quilted`
 in polish "pikowana", e.g. of leather or a jacket.
 Refers to joining layers of fabric, usually by stitching, forming all kinds but usually a criss-cross pattern.
-- `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventional.
+- `rakish` and `rakishly good-looking` (pronounced "rejkisz") dashingly or carelessly unconventional, `debonair`, slightly disreputable, rogueish.
 Alternatively having a trim or streamlined appearance suggestive of speed (when referring to a ship).
 - `rebar`
 short for reinforcing bar, it's those pieces of curving steel rods that go into cement.
 - `recuse sb / oneself`
 of a judge -> to remove themselves from a case because of potential conflict of interest / lack of impartiality.
-A lawyer can ask for the judge to be recused.
+A lawyer can ask for the judge to be -----.
 - `to remit sth`
 either to transmit (a sum of money) in payment, or to cancel, or to pardon or forgive (e.g. sins).
 Many other meanings, mostly to pay or to diminish sth (sins, tolls, taxes).
 But also to restore something to its former position.
 Word of many meanings.
 From Latin "to send back".
 - `sagacious` & `sagacity`